braincorp/robustus/README.md

 You may also install non pip packages, e.g. opencv or cudamat.
 Robustus has platform specific scripts to setup them.

+In order to list binary packages cached in robustus cache you can use freeze command.

+    robustus freeze

 You may also want to reuse existing binary package cache.
 You can do that by downloading cache directory before installing packages.
 Robustus has convenience command to do that.
 Cache can be stored as a directory or *.tar.gz, *.tar.bz or